serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 I encountered an error about h5py:
 ```
-ImportError: libhdf5_serial.so.100: cannot open shared object file: No such file or directory raspberry
+ImportError: libhdf5_serial.so.100: cannot open shared object file: No such file or directory
 ```
 installing
 ```